- News

 So how should you eat while recovering from a C-section?

-A C-section is a significant operation that inevitably comes with major challenges to the mum’s body.
 After the operation, you may feel slightly disoriented and woozy.
 Some mums also experience nausea.
 If the C-section was pre-planned, you should not eat for at least 6 to 8 hours before the operation (1).
 The long fasting and blood loss can cause nausea.
 To ease recovery after the birth, it is important not to prolong the fasting.
 A liquid diet is recommended for 8 to 24 hours after the surgery, after which a normal diet can be resumed (2).
 A liquid diet is not recommended for any longer than this as it makes it more difficult to take in enough energy and nutrients.

 The mum should also ensure they are getting enough energy from food to support the start of milk production and breastfeeding.
 The invasive operation and the healing of the incision also require extra energy, so the main focus in boosting recovery is to ensure you are getting enough energy from your diet.
 This can be achieved by enjoying plenty of high-energy but nutritious foods, such as smoothies or dairy or plant-based non-dairy products (3).